miramikes/garmin_hiking_map/README.md

 This mkgmap style files were created to build map with as many as possible details useful for hiking and outdoor activities.

 This map is not routeable.
 Maybe in future.

-Many thanks to people on Garmin OSM forum for answering all my stupid questions. http://forum.openstreetmap.org/viewforum.php?id=26
+Many thanks to people on Garmin OSM forum for answering all my beginner's questions.

+http://forum.openstreetmap.org/viewforum.php?id=26

 Thanks for inspiration to: